 Ruth has been involved in many different aspects of public health research for over 20 years.
 She spent over 10 years in the Cochrane Collaboration as a Review Group Co-ordinator and as a reviewer.
 She also worked at the NHS Centre for Reviews and Dissemination in York University.
 She returned to the University of Edinburgh to undertake her PhD on developing a measure of informed choice in cancer screening.
 Prior her role in SCPHRP, she was at the University of Stirling where she was Co-Director of the Centre for Population and Public Health and Lead for the Physical Activity and Diet Research Programme.
 Her methodological expertise is in systematic reviews and evaluation research (both qualitative and quantitative.

-Isabelle is a research fellow working on the project, based the University of Stirling at the NMAHP Research Unit.
+Isabelle was a research fellow working on the project, based the University of Stirling at the NMAHP Research Unit.
 Background in social science and global health research.
-Expertise in qualitative research methodologies..
+Expertise in qualitative research methodologies.

-Rachel is a home-based research fellow working on the project.
+Rachel was a home-based research fellow working on the project.
 Expertise in qualitative health research and qualitative research methodologies.

 Kevin Swingler is a lecturer in Computing Science at the University of Stirling.
 He is programme director of the MSc. in Big Data and runs a spin-out company that provides hardware, software and consultancy for the collection, processing and use of data.
 Before moving into academia, he ran a company that produces machine learning and data analytics software, selling solutions in banking, insurance, marketing and automotive sectors.
 His current research interests include new machine learning algorithms and the use of data analytics in health and well being.